maxmatical/ml-cheatsheet/ML tips/interesting papers/README.md

 http://jalammar.github.io/illustrated-retrieval-transformer/

+- major benefit of retro: easier to scale a database than scaling model
+  - model scaling is much more expensive
+  - allows incorporating more knowledge than what can be encoded in model params
+  - also allows scaling in 2 ways (db and model) as opposed to model only

 question: can retreival enhance other tasks beside LM/IR/QA? eg classification
   - most naive version is to do a nearest neighbor search on database of vector representations with vector-label key-value pairing
   - can you use retrieval to augment classifier/encoder?
   - maybe better done as a seq2seq like t5/retro

-2 possible ways to create a classifier
+3 possible ways to create a classifier
 1. Have a classifier on top of the original model + nearest neighbors
   - train classifier, generate encoded representation (ie use layer before classifier layer's output), and store in DB along with true class
   - inputs to the final classifier: predicted probas of model, class of k nearest neighbors, l2 distance of each neighbor to model output vector